 - Fats: 17 g [8] – Provides long-lasting energy

-- Iron & B12: Supports red blood cell production
+- Iron & B12: Supports red blood cell production and prevents anemia.

 Key Benefits:

-- High in protein for muscle building
+- High in protein for muscle building.

-- Contains healthy fats for energy
+- Contains healthy fats for energy.

-- Ideal for steaks, burgers, or slow-cooked meals
+- Ideal for steaks, burgers, or slow-cooked meals.

 6. Salmon and Oily Fish

-Nutritional Profile (Per 100g Cooked Salmon):
+Nutritional Profile (Per 100g Cooked Atlantic Salmon):

-- Calories: Approximately 200 kcal
+- Calories: Approximately 208 kcal [10]

-- Protein: 22 g – Essential for muscle repair
+- Protein: 20 g [10] – Essential for muscle repair

 Key Benefits:

-- Promotes healthy weight gain with good fats
+- Promotes healthy weight gain with good fats.

-- Boosts brain and heart health
+- Boosts brain and heart health.

-- Can be grilled, baked, or added to salads
+- Can be grilled, baked, or added to salads.

 7. Nuts (Almonds, Cashews, Walnuts, Peanuts)